MaximilianDauner/bsys-ss18-template/hw4/simu2/README-paging-policy.md

 Access: 5  Hit/Miss?
 State of Memory?
 ```

-As you can see, in this example, we specify "-n 3" which means the program
+As you can see, in this example, we specify `-n 3` which means the program
 should generate 3 random page references, which it does: 5, 7, and 5.
 The
 random seed is also specified (10), which is what gets us those particular
 numbers.
 After working this out yourself, have the program solve the problem
-for you by passing in the same arguments but with "-c" (showing just the
+for you by passing in the same arguments but with `-c` (showing just the
 relevant part here):

 ```text